< Back to Queen's Harbour Master Clyde

 Regulations to be observed within the limits of the Clyde Dockyard Ports of Gareloch and Loch Long.

-Extracted from Admiralty Sailing Directions West Coast of Scotland 2004 edition.
+Extracted from Admiralty Sailing Directions South West Scotland Pilot (NP66A 1st edition 2014, appendix IV).

 Orders in Council, issued in 1967 and amended in 1971, 1972, 1973 and 1983, supplemented by Bylaws which in 1971, 1973, 1986 and 1992, enacted certain rules and regulations to be observed within the limits of the Clyde Dockyard Ports of Gareloch and Loch Long.